garrandall/popular-music-data/tracks/gto-ronny-and-the-daytonas.md

-Wa-wa, (mixed with "Yeah, yeah, little GTO") wa, wa, wa, wa, wa, wa Wa-wa, (mixed with "Yeah, yeah, little GTO") wa, wa, wa, wa, wa, wa Wa-wa (mixed with "Ahhh, little GTO") wa, wa, wa, wa, wa, wa
+Wa-wa, (mixed with "Yeah, yeah, little GTO") wa, wa, wa, wa, wa, wa Wa-wa, (mixed with "Yeah, yeah, little GTO") wa, wa, wa, wa, wa, wa Wa-wa (mixed with "Ah, little GTO") wa, wa, wa, wa, wa, wa

 You oughta see her on a road course or a quarter mile This little modified Pon-Pon has got plenty of style